xpdAcq/xpdAcq/doc/sb_endBeamtime.rst

   #.
 Type ``_end_beamtime()`` at command prompt.
 Program will start to archive (uncompressed) entire ``xpdUser``.
 This process usually takes a while.
 Please be patient and wait until it's finished
   #.
 After archiving, program will ask you to check remote copy.
 Please check if file size to remote copy is roughly as large as the size to local ``xpdUser`` tree.
   #.
 Now there could be two possibility

-    #. **File size and contents of remote copy are confirmed**.
+    * **File size and contents of remote copy are confirmed to be consistent wit local tree**

       Enter ``y`` in the inteactive command prompt then program will flush all directories under ``xpdUser`` and successfully end a beamtime.
-    #. **File size or contents to remote copy appear to be inconsistent** with local ``xpdUser`` tree, please answer ``n`` in the interactive command prompt and program will stop at this point.
+    * **File size or contents in remote copy appear to be inconsistent with local tree**

+      Please answer ``n`` in the interactive command prompt and program will stop at this point.
       No user data will be removed.
-Please report a bug on github if this happen.
+Please report a bug on `github <https://github.com/xpdAcq/xpdAcq>`_

-return to :ref: `bls`